aiven/aiven-docs/docs/products/postgresql/concepts/pg-audit-logging.md

 Operational security

-- Monitor and analyze audit logs to proactively identify and resolve security incidents
+- Proactively identify and resolve security incidents
-- Analyze audit logs to detect and respond to potential security threats
+- Detect and respond to potential security threats

 Incident management and root cause analysis

-- Investigate an incident with audit logs as a detailed trail of events leading up to the incidents
+- Investigate an incident with a detailed trail of events leading up to it
 - Analyze the root cause of an incident with audit logs providing data on actions and events that may have led to the incident

 System performance optimization

-- Monitor and analyze system performance to identify bottlenecks.
+- Monitor and analyze system performance to identify bottlenecks
 - Analyzing audit logs to assess resource utilization patterns and optimize the system configuration